 Let’s take a look at some veiltails doing their thing in a 40-gallon tank.

 Veiltails aren’t the easiest goldfish to look after or to get hold of, so you must be committed to keeping one.

-Not only do they need a lot of room, but they require special care to keep those long fins healthy and to avoid other health issues.
+Not only do they need a lot of room, but they have special needs to be met, to keep those long fins healthy and to avoid other health issues.